New Ways of Serving Our Patients in Knaresborough

 Thank you for working with us and for your support and understanding.

-We are working collectively with all Practices in the area to deliver a vaccination program at The Yorkshire Exhibition Centre, on the Great Yorkshire Showground in Harrogate.
-We are following direct guidance from NHS England in terms of the patients cohorts eligible for invitation.
+We are working collectively with all Practices in the area to deliver a vaccination program at The Yorkshire Exhibition Centre, on the Great Yorkshire Showground in Harrogate and at Ripon Racecourse.

 Extended hours surgeries are intended to accommodate those people who cannot easily attend the surgery during the week.
 We respectfully ask patients who are able to attend during normal surgery hours to reserve these extended hour surgeries for those who are unable to do so.